Bathroom wallpaper ideas – 11 ways to bring personality to practical spaces

 As private spaces where we can really take time to relax, bathrooms are brilliant rooms to channel a restful scheme inspired by the nourishing properties of nature.

-Adding a leafy wallpaper in a soothing verdant shade will blur the boundaries between outside and in bringing the restorative powers of nature into your space.
-This Aspen Pine vinyl wallpaper by Graham & Brown is perfect for areas where moisture is present.
+Adding a leafy wallpaper in a soothing verdant shade will blur the boundaries between outside and in, bringing the restorative powers of nature into your space.
+A beautiful green bathroom idea, this Aspen Pine vinyl wallpaper by Graham & Brown is perfect for areas where moisture is present.